castioussupreme/Valentines-Day/README.md

 ## Description
+This repo features a custom name on the screen as well as email verification (if configured)

 - Head on over to codesandbox, make an account, and clone this repo
 - For email verfication get a EmailJS account and fill the variables in the app as needed